-Expansion of the mandated population.
-VML opposes attempts to expand the CSA mandated population or turn CSA into the children's mental health program.
+28 29 Expansion of the mandated population.
+VML opposes attempts to expand the CSA mandated population.
 VML also opposes efforts to expand local responsibility for Medicaid match to new categories of individuals, or to require localities to pay the educational costs for children placed in residential treatment outside of the local FAPT process.

-Incentive funding.
+- 31 32 - Incentive funding.
 The CSA funding formula should include an incentive component that rewards those local governments implementing innovative and cost-effective interventions.

 State agency policy coordination.
 The State Executive Council must ensure that the administrative and policy requirements of the state agencies involved in the CSA are consistent with one another and consistently applied to local governments.